Lewogona/Groupomania/back/README.md

 ## Create your .env file

 Create your .env file in the back folder.
-If you intend to publish your project in GitHub, don't forget to add your .env file in your .gitignore.
+If you intend to publish this project in GitHub, don't forget to add your .env file in your .gitignore.

 In your .env file, add :
 ```
-SECRET=putyourownstring
-MYSQL_USERNAME=putyoursqlusername
-MYSQL_PASSWORD=putyoursqlpassword
-MYSQL_DATABASE=putyoursqldatabasename
+SECRET=putYourOwnString
+MYSQL_USERNAME=putYourSQLusername
+MYSQL_PASSWORD=putYourSQLpassword
+MYSQL_DATABASE=putYourSQLdatabaseName
 MYSQL_HOST=localhost
 ```

+## Migrate the models into your database

+In your terminal, run `npx sequelize-cli db:migrate`